Australia's next prime minister came from humble beginnings

 Biden’s administration and Australia “will have a strengthened relationship in our common view about climate change and the opportunity that it represents,” Albanese said.

-Albanese blamed Prime Minister Scott Morrison for a “whole series of Australia’s international relations being damaged.”
+Albanese blamed Morrison for a “whole series of Australia’s international relations being damaged.”

 He said Morrison misled the United States that a secret plan to provide Australia with a fleet of submarines powered with U.S. nuclear technology had the support of Albanese’s Labor Party.
 In fact, Labor wasn’t told of the plan until the day before it was announced in September.